rexpie/rexpie.github.io/_posts/2015-11-23-Localizing-Blockly.md

 the language files under msg/json folder.
 When you compile blockly they will get compiled as well.

-## Import translation file in WKWebview
+## Import translation file in WKwebView
 Now import that compiled language file.
 Of course we don't want to hard-code so we setup the language in the localizable strings file: